Ryan-Oblivion/Nextflow_analysis/README.md

 # Nextflow_analysis
 Here I create a nextflow pipeline that takes pair end reads and outputs a coordinate sorted bam and bai file.
+Look at instructions file

 The PE_read_pipeline.nf file contains 3 processes that take pair end (PE) reads and outputs, at the very end a coordinate sorted bam file and an index file (bai).
 Tools used are fastp, bwa mem, samtools, and picard.